gautengCCI/gautengCCI.github.io/README.md

 ### 2. Scope & inclusion criteria
 Entries should be entities or initiatives that **support** CCIs, e.g.:
-- **Yes:** hubs, incubators, public programmes, networks, recurring awards, residencies, tertiary/skills programmes tied to CCIs
+- **Yes:** hubs, incubators, public programmes, networks, recurring awards, residencies, non-profits, tertiary/skills programmes tied to CCIs
-- **Sometimes:** museums, galleries, theatres, libraries — *only when* they run support programmes (e.g. residencies, open calls)
+- **Sometimes:** museums, galleries, theatres, libraries, commercial venues or entities — *only when* they run supportive programmes, have innovative platforms, are a social enterprise or provides supportive infrastructure (e.g. residencies, open calls)
 - **No:** purely commercial venues or one-off events without clear sector support

 ### 3. Taxonomy (required)